 Before deciding which screen resolution you should go for, you need to take into account other monitor specifications, such as screen size, panel type and refresh rate as well as your budget, PC components and use case.

-Note that it’s actually pixel density (pixels per inch) that determines how sharp or dull the image quality will be, as well as how much screen real estate you will have.
+Note that it’s actually pixel density (pixels per inch) that determines how sharp or dull the image quality will be.

 With a 27″ 1440p monitor, you get 108 PPI (pixels per inch), resulting in crisp details and text with plenty of screen space and no scaling required.